Sparse Functional Boxplots for Multivariate Curves: Introduction

-Similar methods have been generalized to fit sparse data in the multivariate functional setting.
-Still, the depth of sparse multivariate functional data has not been considered in detail. \citeauthor{zhou2008joint} (\citeyear{zhou2008joint}) modeled paired longitudinal data with principal components and fitted them by penalized splines under the mixed-effects model framework.~However, their method is limited to only two variables when the data are either observed or missing simultaneously. \citeauthor{happ2018multivariate} (\citeyear{happ2018multivariate}) proposed a multivariate functional principal component analysis defined on different time grids, which is also suitable for data with missing values. \citeauthor{li2018fast} (\citeyear{li2018fast}) derived a fast algorithm for fitting sparse multivariate functional data via estimating the multivariate covariance function with tensor product B-spline.
-The limited discussion of possible depths for sparse multivariate functional data gives us much space to explore before providing the ranks for data visualization.
+Similar methods have been generalized to fit sparse data in the multivariate functional setting. \citeauthor{zhou2008joint} (\citeyear{zhou2008joint}) modeled paired longitudinal data with principal components and fitted them by penalized splines under the mixed-effects model framework.
+However, their method is limited to only two variables when the data are either observed or missing simultaneously. \citeauthor{happ2018multivariate} (\citeyear{happ2018multivariate}) proposed a multivariate functional principal component analysis (MFPCA) defined on different time grids, which is also suitable for data with missing values. \citeauthor{li2020fast} (\citeyear{li2020fast}) derived a fast algorithm for fitting sparse multivariate functional data via estimating the multivariate covariance function with tensor product B-spline.
+However, a bootstrap procedure was not considered in the sparse multivariate functional data to improve curve estimates.
+Still, the depth of sparse multivariate functional data has not been considered in detail.

-Therefore, in this paper we aim to address the revised depth in the sparse multivariate functional case and to develop visualization tools for both marginal and joint sparse functional data.
-Possible revised notions of depth are considered and the best depth is the one that has the highest Spearman rank coefficient with the conventional depth of the original data.
-We also introduce the sparse functional boxplot, which shows the percentage of sparse points within the central region, plus the sparseness characteristics of the median and the outlying curves.
-Its complementary tool, the intensity sparse functional boxplot, highlights the intensity of the sparse points in the central region.
+The novel contributions in this paper are threefold.
+First, we implement a bootstrap procedure to improve the MFPCA fit (\citeauthor{happ2018multivariate} \citeyear{happ2018multivariate}).
+Second, we propose a revised depth in the sparse multivariate functional case to determine the order of sparse multivariate functional data.
+Third, we develop visualization tools for both marginal and joint sparse functional data.
+The sparse functional boxplot mainly displays the percentage of sparse points within the central region, whereas the intensity sparse functional boxplot highlights the intensity of the sparse points in the central region.